-2.10 Querying a problem
+2.14 Querying a problem

 It is useful, after solving a problem, to obtain the value of an optimal solution.
-After solving a continuous or mixed integer problem, the two methods getSolution and getSlack return the vector (of portions thereof) of an optimal solution or the slack of the constraints.
+After solving a continuous or mixed integer problem, the two methods getSolution and getSlack return the list (of portions thereof) of an optimal solution or the slack of the constraints, respectively.
 If an optimal solution was not found but a feasible solution is available, these methods will return data based on this solution.
-They can be used in multiple ways as shown in the following examples: